avo-hq/docs/src/1.0/customization.md

 ```

 ### Custom find scope
-If you need to completely replace the record retrieving code, define the `resolve_find_scope` method on the resource definition.
+If you need to add to the way of how a record is found, add the `resolve_find_scope` option to the resource definition.
 ```ruby
 class UserResource < Avo::BaseResource
   self.resolve_find_scope = ->(model_class:) do